JKUATSES/2021-DesignMechanicalSystem/README.md

 # 2021-DesignMechanicalSystem
 This is Design of Mechanical System repo for ses projects weekly meetings during the academic year 2021-2022.

-The Mechanical System designed is a Shock Breaker.
+The Mechanical System below is a Shock Breaker designed using Autodesk Inventor.

 ## Part 1
 ![Shock Breaker Part 1](Part1.bmp)